neuromorphicsystems/event_warping/README.md

 # Density Invariant Contrast Maximisation for Neuromorphic Earth Observations [CVPRW2023]

-This contains the implementation of the paper "Density Invariant Contrast Maximisation for Neuromorphic Earth Observations".
+This contains the implementation of the paper [Density Invariant Contrast Maximisation for Neuromorphic Earth Observations](https://arxiv.org/abs/2304.14125).

 > **Note:** ISS dataset will be available soon.